khaled-elakkad/egyptian-tutu/README.md

     ├── App.js # The root of the app.
 Connects the ApolloClient to the GraphQL backend and encapsulates the main Scene Navigator.
     |
     ├── components # contains the child componets of the main Scene Navigator
-    |   ├── MainScene
+    |   ├── MainScene # fetches the points of interest from the backend and renders them
-    |   ├── PointOfInterest
+    |   ├── PointOfInterest # Renders each point of interest according to its AR override whether Text, Video or Image.
 ```

 ## Backend Server

 The backend is hosted on a wordpress website that has a [`GraphQL API`](http://www.localtours.fun/ar-treasure-hunt/graphql) exposed.

-To add images from your reality and be able to really play with app contact the author by email [`k.elakkad@gmail.com`](mailto:k.elakkad@gmail.com)
+> ⚠️ NOTE: To add images from your reality and be able to really play with app contact the author by email [`k.elakkad@gmail.com`](mailto:k.elakkad@gmail.com)

 ## ViroReact Starter Kit